 Virtu Americas LLC (the "Company") is a single member limited liability company organized in the state of Delaware.
 The Company's member is Virtu Strategic Holdings LLC.
 The Company's ultimate parent is Virtu Financial, Inc. ("VFI").
-VFI is the managing member of Virtu Financial LLC ("Virtu"), and operates and controls all of the businesses and affairs of Virtu Financial LLC, and through Virtu Financial LLC and its subsidiaries, continues to conduct the business conducted by such subsidiaries.
+VFI is the managing member of Virtu Financial LLC ("Virtu") and operates and controls all of the businesses and affairs of Virtu and its subsidiaries.

 The Company is a broker-dealer registered with the U.S. Securities Exchange Commission ("SEC").
-The Company is a clearing member of principal stock exchanges in the United States, including the New York Stock Exchange ("NYSE") and is a member of the Financial Industry Regulatory Authority ("FINRA"), the Depository Trust & Clearing Corporation, the National Securities Clearing Corporation ("NSCC"), the Options Clearing Corporation, and the Municipal Securities Rulemaking Board ("MSRB").
+The Company is a clearing member of principal stock exchanges in the United States, including the New York Stock Exchange ("NYSE") and is a member of the Financial Industry Regulatory Authority ("FINRA"), the Depository Trust & Clearing Corporation, the National Securities Clearing Corporation ("NSCC"), the Options Clearing Corporation ("OCC"), and the Municipal Securities Rulemaking Board ("MSRB").
 The Company's designated examining authority is FINRA.